malikharis1/C-notes/Readme.md

 - ✅ Net Salary
 - ✅ Mobile Bill
 - ✅ Merge Two Arrays
-- ✅ Copy of string (Both methods using predefined function / without using predefined function)
+- ✅ Copy a string (using both predefined and custom functions)
-- ✅ Reverse of string (Both methods using predefined function / without using predefined function)
+- ✅ Reverse a string (using both predefined and custom functions)
-- ✅ Concat of strings (Both methods using predefined function / without using predefined function)
+- ✅ Concatenate strings (using both predefined and custom functions)
 - ✅ String length function
 - ✅ String compare function

 ## Contribution 🎇

-This repository is public and contributions are welcome.
-Feel free to suggest changes or create pull requests.
+This repository is public, and contributions are highly encouraged.
+If you have any suggestions or improvements, please feel free to suggest changes or create pull requests.

 ### About the Creator 🚀

-My name is Haris Malik and I'm a front-end web developer.
-I'm 20 years old and currently pursuing my Bachelor of Computer Applications at Amar Singh College.
-I'm also teaching web development at Alfurqan Computers.
+Hello!
+I'm Haris Malik, a passionate web developer.
+I'm currently 20 years old and pursuing my Bachelor of Computer Applications at Amar Singh College.
+Alongside my studies, I also teach web development at Alfurqan Computers.

-I have also created some other web applications, which you can check out on my personal website: https://malikharis.in
+If you're interested, I've created several other web applications which you can explore on my personal website: [https://malikharis.in](https://malikharis.in)

+Thank you for visiting the "C-Notes" repository.
+Happy coding!